-Provide are useful references, tool and resources corresponding to each of the Framework steps outlined above.
+This section provides useful references, tool and resources corresponding to each of the Framework steps outlined above.

 Introduction and General References

 The following is a list of general references and web resources that provide general guidance on a range of low emission land use planning processes.